 - Partnership or an LLC treated as a partnership: Partner, member, or officer

 - Single-member LLC: Owner of the LLC or a principal officer

 One of the authorized signers from above must sign Form 941 in the box next to “Sign your name here.”
 The signer must also print their name and title (e.g., president) and include the date and their phone number.

 If you have someone else prepare Form 941 on your company’s behalf, the preparer must fill out the Paid Preparer Use Only section.
 This section includes the preparer’s name, signature, firm’s name, address, phone number, EIN, and date.
 Your preparer must also check off whether or not they’re self-employed.

-After you complete both pages of 941 and sign it, you’re ready to submit your form to the IRS.
+After you complete all three pages of 941 and sign it, you’re ready to submit your form to the IRS.